uktrade/stream-read-ods/README.md

       - **IncorrectMIMETypeError**

         The MIME type was present, but does not match `application/vnd.oasis.opendocument.spreadsheet`.
-The can happen if an Open Document Text (ODT) file is passed rather than an ODS file.
+The can happen if a file such as an Open Document Text (ODT) file is passed rather than an ODS file.

       - **MissingContentXMLError**